 “I can too,” I replied.
 “I’ve been in their village,” explaining that I had been a Peace Corps Volunteer in Guatemala three decades earlier and had continued visiting often since then.
 We both agreed that our experiences - Lupe as an immigrant from Mexico, and me as an RPCV - shaped our perspectives and attitudes toward Fortunato and Lourdes as guests in our country.
 Lupe neatly arranged their itineraries in a folder and asked a nearby Hispanic passenger to help them find their onward train upon arrival in Los Angeles.

 I’d taken leave from my official duties at National Peace Corps Association to volunteer with Annunciation House in El Paso because I needed to see for myself the reality down on our southern border.
 I wanted to do something meaningful.
-Assigned to the team at Soluna “hospitality center,” I worked alongside dozens of dedicated and caring volunteers to help ease the transition for the predominantly Central American refugees arriving to the United States.
-It was an enlightening experience, and hard to leave at the end of my short-term assignment.
+Assigned to the team at Soluna hospitality center, I worked alongside dozens of dedicated and caring volunteers to help ease the transition for the predominantly Central American refugees arriving to the United States.
+It was an enlightening "mini-Peace Corps" experience.

 Nearly all of them told me about spending two or three nights huddled under the U.S. side of the Paso del Norte International Bridge in a makeshift holding pen (which I had seen for myself and in the media), sleeping on the gravel surface with only a thin aluminum foil for protection against the elements.
 They were then transferred to the infamous “hieleras” (iceboxes), the Immigration and Customs Enforcement (ICE) detention centers around El Paso, where they slept on concrete floors for another five to six nights.